-Dasha Smith Dwin '98 is managing director of the office of the chairman and chief human resources officer for GCM Grosvenor, a global investment and advisory firm based in New York City, managing $50 billion in assets.
-Based in New York City..
-Prior to joining GCM, Dwin spent ten years at Time Inc., where she was vice president of Human Resources and Employment Law in the magazine publishing division of Time Warner.
+Dasha Smith Dwin '98 is executive vice president and global chief human resources officer at Sony Music Entertainment in New York.
+She previously served as managing director of the office of the chairman and chief human resources officer for GCM Grosvenor, a global investment and advisory firm based in New York City, managing $50 billion in assets.
+At Time Inc., she was vice president of human resources and employment law in the magazine publishing division of Time Warner.

 Carol Bagley Amon '71 is a senior judge of the U.S. District Court for the Eastern District of New York.
 She joined that court in 1986 as a magistrate judge and became a district judge in 1990 on the nomination of President George H.W.
 Bush.
 For the prior twelve years, Bagley Amon served as a federal prosecutor, receiving the John Marshall Award, the U.S. Justice Department’s highest honor.
 Bagley Amon was the first woman to serve as Chief Judge of the Eastern District.

 In 1920, the same year American women obtained the right to vote, the first female students matriculated at the University of Virginia School of Law.
 Elizabeth N. Tompkins of Albemarle County, Virginia, was the first to graduate in 1923.
 After graduating, Tompkins clerked for two years in Charlottesville before relocating to Richmond for a distinguished 54-year legal career.
 She was the first woman admitted to the Virginia State Bar.